caseymorris61/caseymorris61.github.io/_posts/2025-06-08-beaconfound-launch.markdown

 ## The Development Journey

-The development of BeaconFound coincided with my parental leave, which provided the perfect opportunity to dive deep into the project.
-During this time, I also wanted to explore and get familiar with modern AI coding tools, specifically [Lovable](https://lovable.ai) and [Cursor](https://cursor.sh).
+I had some down time on the weekends and wanted to explore and get familiar with modern AI coding tools, specifically [Lovable](https://lovable.ai) and [Cursor](https://cursor.sh).
 These tools proved to be game-changers in the development process.

 I'll admit, I was initially skeptical about AI coding tools.
 Like many developers, I wondered if they could truly understand the nuances of building a production-ready application.
 However, I came away thoroughly impressed with their capabilities.
 These tools provided an incredible jump-start to the development process, helping with everything from boilerplate code to complex logic implementation.